 Temporary housing when homeless

-a council or housing association flat
+short term council or housing association tenancy

-housing with support
+hostel, refuge or other housing with support

 Where your temporary housing might be